What Is an REIT, and Should I Invest in One?

-The acronym REIT stands for "real estate investment trust."
-A REIT resembles a mutual fund, although it holds individual properties rather than stocks or bonds.
-The REIT's management team takes responsibility for acquiring and managing the real estate that it owns.
+REITs (real estate investment trusts) resemble mutual funds, though it holds individual properties rather than stocks or bonds.
+An REIT's management team takes responsibility for acquiring and managing the real estate that it owns.

 Investors buy shares in REITs with the goal of receiving rental income on the properties and participating in price appreciation.
 The advantages of investing in real estate through a REIT include getting exposure to a diversified portfolio of properties and not having to manage them yourself.